rahulb246/rahulb246/README.md

 - 👋 Hi, I’m Rahul.
-Senior Software Engineer UI at Pegasystems.
+Senior Software Engineer at Servicenow.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/rahulbojanapally/)